Colnaghi (Biographical details)

 P&D Colnaghi was run after Paul's death by Dominic with John Anthony Scott (d.1864), the son of Dominic's sister Caroline.
 After Dominic's retirement in 1865, the business was continued by his nephew Andrew McKay as sole proprietor (retired 1894) with the assistance of his own son William (partner 1879-1911).

 In 1894, on Andrew's retirement, E.F.J.Deprez and Otto Gutekunst (who had been trading together) were taken into partnership.
 It was Deprez and Gutekunst who took the firm into dealing in paintings, usually via Charles Carstairs of Knoedler in New York.
 Deprez retired in 1907, and McKay in 1911.
 In 1911 the firm merged with Obach & Co (whose daughter Gutekunst had married, and in which Gustavus Mayer was a partner), becoming P &D Colnaghi & Obach from 1911-4.
-In 1913 the firm moved to new specially-built premises at 144-6 New Bond Street (occupied at the end of the century by Partridge).
+In 1913 the firm moved to new specially-built premises at 144-6 New Bond Street (occupied from 1940 by Partridge), and moved to 14 Old Bond Street in 1940.
 In 1914 the name changed to P&D Colnaghi & Co, and it became a limited company in 1937.
 Gutekunst retired in 1939; Mayer died still in position in 1954.
 From then the firm was mainly run by James Byam Shaw (qv) until his retirement in 1968.

 In 2001, Colnaghi was acquired by Konrad Bernheimer and run by Rachel Kaminsky, with Katrin Bellinger (q.v.) taking over the Old Master Drawings department.